 Andrea Cameron is the Dean of the School of Applied Sciences and the Intellectual Lead for Teaching and Learning.
-She is the only National Teaching Fellow at Abertay University and was one of the first recipients in Scotland in 2018.
+She was the first National Teaching Fellow at Abertay University and was one of the first recipients of the award in Scotland in 2018.
 Andrea is also a Principal Fellow of the Higher Education Academy and has progressed a number of student experience enhancement issues in the various roles she's had at Abertay since joining in 2003.
 She has led on a series of strategic initiatives for the university - most recently in relation to Employability, Academic Tutoring, Embedding Equality and Diversity in the Curriculum, Staff Profiling and Accelerated Degrees.

 She maintains an active role in the classroom and is module leader for the 2nd year sport placement module.
 She has presented and published work in relation to Personal Development Planning, professional reflective practice and heightening employability, receiving a Special Recognition Award for her work with Active Schools.
 She has also been the recipient of several Student-Led Teaching Awards for her work in relation to enhancing opportunities for students.
 Before becoming a sport scientist, Andrea was, and remains, a registered nurse teacher.
 She continues to produce patient publications for a Diabetes charity.
 Andrea’s interests in heightening skills, competency and employability in graduates derive from her clinical nurse teaching experiences.
 Andrea is also a mother of one and an accomplished athlete, representing Scotland and England at long distance track events as well as cross-country.